Angelo1211/HybridRenderingEngine/README.md

 * [SDL2](https://www.libsdl.org/download-2.0.php): Hardware abstraction layer.
 * [stb_image](https://github.com/nothings/stb): Image loading/decoding for JPG, PNG, HDR.

-All libraries are included under their respective licenses which can be referred to at the links above.
+All libraries are included under their respective licenses which can be found in the links above or in the licenses markdown document.

 ## References